Abhinayvaluri3013/collegeone/README.md

 # collegeone
-This would be my college practice projhect
+This would be my college first practice project in devops lab.